Categories

 Note the perfectly matching colours of the two outfits!

 The first match out of the blocks of the evening session was a Ladies’ Doubles between Moira Duncan & Lesley South, and Marjan Denis & Barbara Thomas, the second seeds.
 Barbara hadn’t played competitive tennis for a while and was unsure how effective her tennis would be.
-Marjan was fresh from her wind earlier, and Moira and Lesley knew they would have to use all their skill and craft to get anywhere.
+Marjan was fresh from her win over Elena Valarche earlier, and Moira and Lesley knew they would have to use all their skill and craft to get anywhere.
 Lesley is very effective on angled shots and Moira has a good forehand.

 In the first set, Moira and Lesley played well, and hit a number of winners.
 But they often left themselves open, and sometimes didn’t hit through the ball, enabling Marjan and Barbara to steal points.
 The challengers did not hold serve throughout the match, but Barbara was also broken twice in the first set, which Marjan and Barbara took 6-2.